 4. Leash

-Many trainers suggest that new puppy owners choose a flat lead-style leash for training and walking.
+Many trainers suggest new puppy owners choose a flat lead-style leash for training and walking.
 Leash laws are present in many cities, so you’ll be following the law in addition to helping your pet learn to walk near you and stay safe.

 5. ID Tag